pascallin/devops/README.md

 A bunch of docker compose files for development environment usage.

-This repository was not a customer docker images, just some usage basically.
+This repository was not including some customer docker images, just some usage basically.

 ## Category